CristiMachine25/Interschem/README.md

 # Interschem

 In an increasingly interconnected world, the ability to seamlessly bridge different data schemas is crucial.
 Interschem emerges as a powerful [project type, e.g., "solution," "toolkit," "language"] that addresses this very challenge.
+It was made with the help of my colleague, Florina Roman and with guidance from Patruț Bogdan.
+We are both Students in the first year at Faculty of Informatics Iasi.

 **What is Interschem?**